Archive for the ‘CA Southern - C’ Category

 may14_billtrail

+But we’d forgotten it was a long, tough trail to get there–all around the lake and over hill and dale.
+I got hungrier and hungrier and hotter and hotter and tireder and tireder.
+I was seriously thinking about just saying “Phooey on the picnic area–let’s stop now and go for a swim!”
 It took till after 12 noon to get there, and I was so exhausted that I just collapsed under a tree for 20 minutes.
 We had done 16 miles already!
-(But the hike around the lake really is wonderful— gorgeous lake views, lots of little pocket beaches.
-I would have loved to swim at one— it was a hot day!)
+(But the hike around the lake really is wonderful— gorgeous lake views, lots of little pocket beaches.)

 may14_billvista